 Audubon Greenwich has been connecting people with nature since 1942.
 Creating life-changing experiences that enable community members and their families to appreciate, understand and protect the natural world is at the very core of our mission.
 The Greenwich Audubon Center is a nature center and wildlife sanctuary owned and operated by the National Audubon Society.
 The nature center is located in the southwest corner of Connecticut, in the town of Greenwich.
 The Greenwich Audubon Center has over 15 miles of scenic hiking trails, and includes 650 acres of mixed forest, meadows, wetlands, ponds, and streams.
 The mission of the National Audubon Society is to conserve and restore natural ecosystems focusing on birds, other wildlife, and their habitats for the benefit of the Earth's biological diversity and humanity.
 The Greenwich Audubon Center strives to meet this mission through education, conservation and environmental research to encourage the responsible usage and stewardship of natural lands.
 The Greenwich Audubon Center offers educational programs for all ages, a seasonal newsletter, nature programs, annual Hawk Watch, live animal exhibits, a children's learning center, a nature store, and a bird viewing area.

-The Event Assistant will provide high-quality administrative support to the Audubon Greenwich facility rental program.
+The Part-Time Event Assistant will provide high-quality administrative support to the Audubon Greenwich facility rental program.
 Specifically, s/he will be responsible for providing excellent customer service, supervising event set-up and break-down, resolving any facilities issues as necessary and representing the interests and needs Audubon Greenwich during event rentals.
 The position is located in Greenwich, CT, reports to the Assistant Center Director and will have irregular hours as needed by the event rental program.
 The Event Assistant will be required to attend a facility training prior to assisting with events.
 Events require staff assistance for three to 10 hours, and multiple staff may be needed to provide adequate coverage.
 Most event rentals occur on Fridays, Saturdays and Sundays and between the hours of 2 pm and 12 am.